 Regular monitoring using the GeoCal Tool implemented at the MPC is being carried out.
 This monitors the geolocation performance in Level-1 images by correlation with ground control point (GCP) imagettes.
 Each Level-1 granule typically contains several hundred GCPs, which are filtered based on signal-to-noise to obtain a daily average in the across and along track directions.
-Results from the GeoCal Tool are currently being analysed and will be presented in future cyclic reports.
+The results are plotted in Figure 12 from September 2017 to 15th February 2018, giving the average positional offsets in kilometres for Nadir and Oblique views.
+A comparison of Nadir and Oblique results shows that the offset difference between views has been gradually drifting.
+This will be carefully monitored to determine whether it is due to a seasonal drift or another effect.